X3Family/neovim-config/README.md

 :LiveServerStart => starts the server on localhost:5555
 <br />
-LiveServerStop => stops the server
+:LiveServerStop => stops the server

 # ⚙️ Configuration